lpar/flactools/README.md

 against their recorded MD5 checksums.
 It's very slow, so you probably won't want to run it very often.

+The fourth utility is `flacmv`, which uses FLAC metadata to move folders around based on artist and album name, putting them under `Artist\Album`.
+It can also write out a shell script to perform the moves, so you can examine what it suggests before doing it.

 Check the source of each program for additional information that would be in the man page if Synology boxes had man pages.